 The Board shall also ensure that the Company’s disclosure of information is characterized by transparency and is accurate, reliable and relevant.
 In addition, the assignments of the Board of Directors include appointing, evaluating and if necessary, removing the CEO.

-The Board has adopted rules of procedure which contain rules for the number of ordinary Board meetings to be held per year, which matters are to be dealt with during these meetings, the duties of the Chairman as well as instructions regarding the division of work between CDON's Board of Directors and the CEO.
+The Board has adopted rules of procedure which contain rules for the number of ordinary Board meetings to be held per year, which matters are to be dealt with during these meetings, the duties of the Chairperson as well as instructions regarding the division of work between CDON's Board of Directors and the CEO.
 The rules of procedure, which are decided annually by the Board of Directors, also contain instructions on, among other things, what financial reports and other financial information that must be submitted to the Board.

 The Board has not decided on establishing a remuneration committee, an audit committee or any other committee.
 Instead, the Board carries out the tasks of such committees in their entirety.
 In connection with a possible application of the Code being evaluated, the establishment of committees arising from the Code will be considered.